When Shared Knowledge Hurts: Spectral Over-Accumulation in Model Merging: Related Work

 \paragraph{Dynamic Model Merging.} Unlike model ensembling, which combines the outputs or predictions of multiple independent models to improve generalization \citep{Dong_2020_survey}, model merging operates directly at the weight level.
 In its common training-free~\citep{zhang2025training, li2025text, yuan2025neighbor} form, it integrates the knowledge encoded in the parameters of several trained models into a single unified model~\citep{Yang_2024_Model}.
 This approach addresses challenges such as catastrophic forgetting \citep{Chitale_2023_Task, Zhu_2024_Model, Marczak_2025_MAGMAX}, domain shift \citep{Izmailov_2019_Averaging, Wortsman_2022_Model}, and the efficient construction of LLMs \citep{Dekoninck_2024_Controlled, Aiello_2023_Jointly}.
 To reduce conflicts among models, a line of work studies dynamic merging, where the behavior of the merged model depends on the input.
 For example, DaWin \citep{Oh_2024_DaWin} performs input-conditioned interpolation, EMR-Merging \citep{Huang_2024_EMR-Merging} and TALL-Mask \citep{Wang_2024_Localizinga} learn task-specific masks, and Twin-Merging \citep{Lu_2024_Twin-Merging} introduces task experts in the spirit of mixture-of-experts.
 These approaches can be effective, but they require task labels or routing decisions at inference time; in contrast, SVC is a static, training- and data-free post-hoc calibration that improves merged models without any additional inference-time information.

 \paragraph{Static Model Merging.} Early research in model merging primarily focused on weight averaging and traditional interpolation strategies~\citep{Wortsman_2022_Model, Ilharco_2022_Editinga, Matena_2022_Merging, Jin_2023_Dataless}.
 These methods allowed rapid assembly of models with expertise from multiple tasks but often resulted in sub-optimal performance due to unresolved conflicts or redundancies among weights.
 Subsequent work has attempted to address these issues by mitigating inter-model conflicts under either data-dependent or data-free settings.
 Data-dependent methods typically require auxiliary data, such as validation sets or unlabeled test inputs.
 For example, PCB-Merging~\citep{du2024parameter} uses a validation set, NPS-Pruning~\citep{du2025neural} relies on a calibration set, and AdaMerging~\citep{Yang_2024_AdaMerging} and Trust Region Arithmetic~\citep{sun2025task} perform test-time adaptation.
 However, these methods are less practical in scenarios where auxiliary data is unavailable.
-Data-free approaches can be further categorized into weight-space and singular vector-based methods.
-Weight-space methods~\citep{Yu_2024_Language, Yadav_2023_TIES-Merging, He_2024_Localize-Stitch} focus on localizing and pruning conflicting parameters to reduce incompatibilities.
-Recent SVD-based works have reported that cross-task alignment in spectral directions can correlate with degraded merging performance~\citep{Gargiulo_2025_Task, skorobogat2025subspace}.
-Our contribution is to explain the mechanism behind this observation in a broad class of merging methods.
-We show that aligned shared components are repeatedly aggregated within dominant spectral subspaces, leading to spectral over-counting and singular-value inflation in the merged spectrum.
-This links alignment to performance degradation, motivating subspace-wise singular-value calibration as a direct remedy.
+Data-free approaches can be further categorized into weight-space and spectral-space methods.
+Weight-space methods~\citep{Yu_2024_Language, Yadav_2023_TIES-Merging, He_2024_Localize-Stitch} focus on localizing and pruning conflicting parameters to reduce the interference between the tasks.
+However, parameter-level corrections may not fully capture the structured accumulation of task knowledge across shared subspaces, motivating SVC to study model merging from a spectral-space perspective.
+However, such weight-space operations mainly treat parameters as independent local units, making it difficult to capture the global structural properties of task updates; therefore, further work, including our SVC, investigates model merging from a spectral-space perspective.